20th National Congress of the Chinese Communist Party: Party Constitution amendments

 The Congress saw several amendments to the CCP Constitution.
-Additions included opposition to Taiwan independence, developing a "fighting spirit" and strengthening fighting ability, as well as additions of goals related to Xi, including gradually achieving common prosperity, promoting Chinese-style modernization and developing a "broader, fuller and more robust" whole-process people's democracy.
-The status of Xi and the Party were further strengthened with the amendments, with the amended constitution naming the CCP as the "highest force for political leadership" and including the Two Upholds, which call for safeguarding the status of Xi Jinping as the core of the CCP and safeguarding the centralized authority of the party.
+The additions included stating the CCP will "resolutely oppose and contain Taiwan independence, and to promote peace and fair and just development".
+Other additions included developing a "fighting spirit" and strengthening fighting ability, as well as additions of goals related to Xi, including gradually achieving common prosperity, promoting Chinese-style modernization and developing a "broader, fuller and more robust" whole-process people's democracy.
+The status of Xi and the CCP were further strengthened with the amendments, with the amended constitution declaring the party to be the "supreme political leadership force" and calling for safeguarding the status of Xi Jinping as the core of the CCP and safeguarding the centralized authority of the party.

 Economy

 The Congress emphasized that the CCP's economic agenda should focus on quality of growth, rather than solely quantity, consistent with principles of security and common prosperity.
 The importance of growing the digital economy was also emphasized.
 The 20th National Congress further highlighted ecological civilization as a core developmental goal of the CCP.